Sample the best of autumn's bounty with our top harvest holidays. From New Forest pork to Andalusian olives, this season brings ripe pickings.

 Best for...
 Pacific panoramas and exclusive pinot noir

-While Napa and Sonoma reign supreme among California’s wine regions, few know of Mendocino.
+About the area: While Napa and Sonoma reign supreme among California’s wine regions, few know of Mendocino.
 Some 160 miles north of San Francisco, Mendocino (say Mendo-see-no) is home to hemp-happy surfers and, inland, a string of vineyards whose award-winning wines rarely get exported beyond the state, let alone overseas.
 Follow the ‘wine road’ Highway 128 through groves of towering redwoods into the Anderson Valley to find some of California’s prime orchard and wine country.

-Bookending the valley’s patchwork of vineyards, Navarro and Pennyroyal Farm are owned by the same families and offer tastings and tours that typify the Mendocino experience: expert but informal, often free, and delivered with a laid-back country vibe that’s a world away from corporate Napa.
+Local food highlights: Bookending the valley’s patchwork of vineyards, Navarro and Pennyroyal Farm are owned by the same families and offer tastings and tours that typify the Mendocino experience: expert but informal, often free, and delivered with a laid-back country vibe that’s a world away from corporate Napa.
 At Navarro, one of Anderson Valley’s largest wineries, you’ll find an unusual breadth of varietals for an area that’s known as pinot noir country, including a sparkling white gewürztraminer and riesling.
 At Pennyroyal, every goat and sheep has a name (and a little photo in the reception area’s hall of fame) and the vineyard is manicured by miniature sheep.
 Tour the vines and ‘creamery’ (dairy farm), then lunch in the terrace restaurant (food and wine pairing from £42) or enjoy a tasting where cheeses rejoice in such local dialect names as Bollie's Mollies.
 And if you’re really lucky, some of the pinot noir rosé will be in stock.

 En route to the coast, glory in the fall colours and stop off at Hendy Woods State Park to pay homage to the stands of ancient redwood trees.
 Within the hour, you’ll reach the misty shores of Mendocino.
 Have a quick bite at Flow Restaurant, where a decent Pacific cod chowder and an award-winning Californian beer costs £9.
 Or save yourself for supper at Wild Fish, serving up amazing ocean views and an exciting menu; standouts included teeny, flavour-packed Kumamoto oysters and an elegant bouillabaisse (mains £17-26).
-Or in town, Café Beaujolais offers a very grown-up menu, including black cod with mushroom agnolotti, complimented by a lengthy-yet-savvy Californian wine list (mains £18-32).
+In town, Café Beaujolais offers a very grown-up menu, including black cod with mushroom agnolotti, complemented by a lengthy-yet-savvy Californian wine list (mains £18-32).

 Discover more foodie travel tips on our travel hub.